A Written Testimony: Controversy

 Louis Farrakhan, who has been designated as a hate extremist by the SPLC, is featured on the album.

 On the track "The Ghost of Soulja Slim", Jay Electronica references the Synagogue of Satan and his ex-girlfriend Kate Rothschild.
 Jay Electronica had previously rapped about the Synagogue of Satan on the 2014 track "Better In Tune With the Infinite".
-Rothschild has been the subject of multiple anti-Semitic conspiracy theories.
-American radio personality Peter Rosenberg accused Jay Electronica of anti-Semitism for his Synagogue of Satan references.
+Rothschild has been the subject of multiple antisemitic conspiracy theories.
+American radio personality Peter Rosenberg accused Jay Electronica of antisemitism for his Synagogue of Satan references.
 He responded by accusing Rosenberg of "clout chasing" and inviting him to a public forum with theological scholars to discuss the lyrics.
 Jay Electronica also stated that he stood behind "every single word" on A Written Testimony.
-FNR Tigg of Complex defended "The Ghost of Soulja Slim", writing that the particular line was not anti-Semitic but that Jay Electronica was "finding a clever way to vent about a personal vendetta he had against [Rothschild] who he feels aided in helping the media assassinate his character."
+FNR Tigg of Complex defended "The Ghost of Soulja Slim", writing that the particular line was not antisemitic but that Jay Electronica was "finding a clever way to vent about a personal vendetta he had against [Rothschild] who he feels aided in helping the media assassinate his character."

 In an article about alleged antisemitic aspects of the album, Lee Harpin of The Jewish Chronicle noted the lyrics "Satan struck Palestine with yet another mortar" from the track "Fruits of the Spirit".
-Harpin, along with Gabe Friedman of The Jerusalem Post, highlighted the album's inclusion of vocals from Louis Farrakhan, the leader of the Nation of Islam who has been labelled as an extremist by the Southern Poverty Law Center due to anti-Semitic and black supremacist views.
+Harpin, along with Gabe Friedman of The Jerusalem Post, highlighted the album's inclusion of vocals from Louis Farrakhan, the leader of the Nation of Islam who has been labelled as an extremist by the Southern Poverty Law Center due to antisemitic and Black supremacist views.
 Featured artist Jay-Z had also been previously cautioned by the Anti-Defamation League in 2017 for controversial lyrics.

 Soon after release, Jay Electronica was also embroiled in an online dispute with American rapper-journalist Joe Budden.
 On his podcast, Budden criticized the album and stated that "Jay Electronica got smacked around by JAY-Z." Jay Electronica reacted by denouncing Budden's rap career, however an old video recorded by Angela Yee surfaced that showed him praising Budden as an MC.